 You will need: Soaker Toys and Arm Bands

 Floating toys are fantastic for building confidence.
 Get your little one wearing their arm bands and place a toy 2 metres in front of them, asking them to use their legs to swim over to the toy, collect it and bring it back to the starting point.
 Encourage your child to use their arms not only to pick up the toy but also to support their swimming movements.
 You can keep moving the toys further away or encourage them to collect more than one at a time!

-There's so much fun to be had in the water this Easter break!
+There's so much fun to be had in the water!
 You can find even more ideas on how to make the most of your family swims and build the children's confidence with our other blogs here.